speciationgenomics/speciationgenomics.github.io/_pages/sliding_windows.md

 - dxy, a measure of absolute divergence
 - fd, a measure of gene flow/introgression

-For a tutorial on long-range haplotype statistics, see [here](https://speciationgenomics.github.io/haplotypes/).
+For a tutorial on long-range haplotype statistics to infer selective sweeps, see [here](https://speciationgenomics.github.io/haplotypes/).

 Note that dxy and pi require monomorphic sites to be present in the dataset, whereas Fst and fd are only computed on bi-allelic sites.
 It is thus important to filter out indels and multi-allelic sites and to keep monomorphic sites (no maf filter).